Rushland Ball and the EIB Network, the fastest three hours in media.

 His peculiar dependency on an assertive and often rancorous spouse, I argued, made him vulnerable and predicted that Obama will destroy himself before he destroys the country.

-Curiously, Obama ignored the rising stars of his own party, offering the same prime time speaking slots to familiar faces, including Ted Kennedy, De Clinton's, his own wife, the prospective first lady, of course.
+Curiously, Obama ignored the rising stars of his own party, offering the same prime time speaking slots to familiar faces, including Ted Kennedy, the Clintons, his own wife, the prospective First Lady, of course.

 McCain doesn't have a tenth of Obama's synaptic firepower, but he's a nasty old sailor who knows when to come about for a broadside.

-So let me get to the conclusion of this.
+So let me get to the conclusion to this.

 Combine a child's response to serial abandonment with the perspective of an outsider, and Obama became an alien species against which American politics had no natural defenses.

-He's a third world anthropologist profiling Americans, but not in but not of the American system.
+He's a third world anthropologist profiling Americans, but not of the American system.

 No country's politics depends more openly on friendships than America's, yet Obama has not a single real friend.

-For he rose so fast that all of his acquaintances became wrongs on the ladder of his ascent.
+For he rose so fast that all of his acquaintances became rungs on the ladder of his ascent.

-If Novak's report is accurate, then Michelle's anger will have lost the election for Obama as Achilles' anger nearly killed the Greek cause in a Trojan war.
+If Novak's report is accurate, then Michelle's anger will have lost the election for Obama, as Achilles' anger nearly killed the Greek cause in the Trojan War.

 But the responsibility rests not with Michelle, but with Obama.